-This December will see a number of changes introduced to driving tests across England, Scotland and Wales.
+The most recent developments came in December 2017, with sweeping changes made to driving tests across England, Scotland and Wales.

-It’s feared that the existing driving test does not do enough to properly prepare young learners for the reality of the road.
-For starters, the current test format includes few high-speed roads, where the majority of fatal road collisions occur.
-Meanwhile, the independent driving section—which is valuable experience for a learner—makes up just 10 minutes of a 40-minute test.
-Current tests also fail to take into account the use of sat navs—and as 52% of drivers now use sat navs, it’s important that new drivers know how to use them safely and avoid being distracted by them.
+It was feared that the old driving test did not do enough to properly prepare young learners for the reality of the road.
+For starters, the old test format included few high-speed roads, where the majority of fatal road collisions occur.
+Meanwhile, the independent driving section—which is valuable experience for a learner—made up just 10 minutes of a 40-minute test.
+Older tests also failed to take into account the use of sat navs—and as the majority of UK drivers now use sat navs, it’s important that new drivers know how to use them safely and avoid being distracted by them.

-From December 4th, four changes are being made to car driving tests in England, Scotland and Wales.
+On December 4th, 2017, four changes were made to car driving tests in England, Scotland and Wales.

-Currently, the independent driving section of the practical test lasts just 10 minutes, or roughly a quarter of the total time of a practical test.
-This section is now being extended to 20 minutes, meaning it will take up roughly half of the test.
+Before December 2017, the independent driving section of the practical test lasted just 10 minutes, or roughly a quarter of the total time of a practical test.
+This section now lasts 20 minutes, meaning it takes up roughly half of the overall time of a practical test.
 During this section, you’ll have to drive without directions from the examiner—meaning this is a real test of your skill and driving judgement.

-For the first time, the independent driving section of most practical tests will involve following directions from a sat nav.
+Instead of following an examiner's directions, the independent driving section of most practical tests now involves following directions from a sat nav.
 You won’t need to provide your own—the examiner will provide a sat nav and set it up for you.
 You must use the sat nav that’s been provided; you won’t be able to follow directions from your own sat nav or smartphone.

 Though the examiner won’t provide you with turn-by-turn directions during this section, you can still ask them to confirm where you’re going if you’re unsure.
 It’s okay to go the wrong way, as long as you don’t make any driving faults.

-Check out our dedicated guide to driving tests with a sat nav.
+Check out our dedicated guide to driving tests with a sat nav for the full details.

-In the current driving test, a pupil will need to carry out one of the following manoeuvres: a turn in the road, reversing around a corner, parallel parking, or bay parking.
+Before the test changes were made, candidates needed to carry out one of the following manoeuvres during their test: a turn in the road, reversing around a corner, parallel parking, or bay parking.

-The new driving test from December 4th will see this change.
+Now, the manoeuvres that feature on the driving test have changed.
 Whilst your instructor should still teach you how to turn in the road and reverse around a corner, you’ll no longer be tested on either of these two.
 Instead, you’ll have to perform one of the following manoeuvres:

-At the moment, drivers are currently asked two vehicle safety questions before they begin driving.
+The old practical test saw drivers being asked two vehicle safety questions before they begin driving.
 These questions concern car maintenance and safety, and failing to answer correctly counts as a driving fault against the candidate.
 As these questions generally start with the words “show me” or “tell me”, this section of the test is known as the “show me, tell me” part of the driving test.

-Changes to the test mean that the first of these two questions—the “tell me” question, where you explain how to carry out a safety task—will be asked before you start driving.
-The second question—the “show me” question, where you demonstrate how to carry out a safety task—will now be asked while you’re driving.
+Since the 2017 test changes, the first of these two questions—the “tell me” question, where you explain how to carry out a safety task—is asked before you start driving.
+The second question—the “show me” question, where you demonstrate how to carry out a safety task—is now asked while you’re driving.
 Check out the DVSA website for the full list of possible questions you may be asked.

-Even though the independent driving section of the test is being lengthened, the overall time of your driving test will stay the same, with a total driving time of about 40 minutes.
+Even though the independent driving section of the test was lengthened, practical tests still take around the same time to complete, with a total driving time of about 40 minutes.

-The test will also be marked in the same way—and the list of driving faults won’t change.
-The pass mark will also stay the same—you’ll need to make fewer than 16 driving faults, and no serious or dangerous faults, in order to pass.
+The test is also marked in the same way as it was before—and the list of driving faults hasn't changed.
+The pass mark is also the same as it used to be—you’ll need to make fewer than 16 driving faults, and no serious or dangerous faults, in order to pass.

-The cost of a driving test will stay at £62, or £75 if you’re taking your test on an evening, weekend, or bank holiday.
+The cost of a driving test is £62, or £75 if you’re taking your test on an evening, weekend, or bank holiday.